tobyhodges/fair-research-software/episodes/07-open-collaboration.md

 work.
 Commits can be made to one branch without interferring with another.
 Branches are commonly used as a way for one developer to work on a new feature or a bug fix while other developers work on other features.
-When those new features or bug fixes are complete the branch will be merged back with the main (sometimes called master) branch.
+When those new features or bug fixes are complete, the branch will be merged back with the main (sometimes called master) branch.

 ### Creating a new Branch

 New git branches are created with the `git branch` command.
 This should be followed by the name of the branch to create.
 It is common practice when the bug we are fixing has a corresponding issue to name the branch after the issue number and name.
-For example we might call the branch `01-missing-values-bug` instead of something less descriptive like `bugfix`.
+For example, we might call the branch `01-missing-values-bug` instead of something less descriptive like `bugfix`.

 For example, the command: